What’s Abstinence and Outercourse?

 For other people, abstinence only means not having vaginal sex, but other sexual activities are allowed.
 You can decide what abstinence means to you.

-When it comes to preventing pregnancy, all the sexy stuff besides vaginal sex is called “outercourse.”
+When it comes to preventing pregnancy, doing any or all sexual stuff besides vaginal sex is called “outercourse.”

 How does Outercourse work?

 Many couples want to be sexual with each other without having vaginal sex and/or risking pregnancy.
 Outercourse prevents pregnancy the same way abstinence (and all other forms of birth control) do: by keeping sperm away from an egg.

 Using outercourse as birth control means you do some sexual activities, but you don’t have vaginal sex (penis-in-vagina) or get any semen (cum) in the vagina.
 This way, the sperm cells in semen can’t get to an egg and cause pregnancy.

 People may also choose to have oral sex and/or anal sex.
 Oral sex won’t lead to pregnancy, and anal sex doesn’t cause pregnancy either (unless semen spills out into the vagina).
 But both anal and oral sex can spread STDs — you can help prevent STDs by using a condom during anal sex, and condoms or dental dams during oral sex.